n8n-io/n8n-docs/docs/nodes/credentials/Google/README.md

 ![Getting Google credentials](https://i.imgur.com/zYNRAyd.png)

 10. Use the values of client_email and private_key for your Google Credentials in the n8n node.
+11. Before entering the private_key in n8n, make sure that you replace all the `\n` with new lines.

 ![Getting Google credentials](https://i.imgur.com/Q9eFy7B.gif)